Résumé of:

 New York, New York.

 J.D. awarded June, 1981.
 Legal intern in Criminal Law Clinic representing indigent defendants.
 Initiated N.Y.U. participation in Unemployment Action Center, and represented claimants in administrative appeals.
 Lived in City-owned building in the Bronx and was active in its tenant association.
-Student representative on law school's Executive Committee.
-Reporter for student newspaper, The Commentator.
+Student representative on law school’s Executive Committee.
+Reporter for student newspaper.

 MASSACHUSETTS INSTITUTE OF TECHNOLOGY.